 Once you identify a trend with a retracement, just pull up your Fibonacci tool and you will see the extensions pop the 1.382 and the 1.618 levels onto your charts.
 Those two levels then become potential price target levels.
 You determine the Fibonacci extension levels with three mouse clicks.
 Some of you are going ” How do you that?”
 Well click on the most recent Swing High, and then drag your cursor on the most recent Swing High.
 Last but not least, drag your cursor back down and click on any of the retracement levels.

 The result will be that each of the price extension levels showing both the ratios and the corresponding price levels.
 Pretty neat right?
-To help us create The Fibonacci extensions level let’s take a look at the at the EUR/USD chart that we worked with when we used the Fibs retracements
+To help us create The Fibonacci extensions level let’s take a look at the at the price action on the EUR/USD chart that we worked with when we used the Fibs retracements

 If we remember correctly the 50.0 level held up quite nicely. as support.
 After surviving three tests, the bulls, who were buying price resumed their upward climb.
 They were so confident climbing that they even bypassed the previous Swing High.

 Now let’s pull up the Fibonacci tool and hunt for the best place to rack up profits using the USD CHF currency pair

 First off let’s see what happened after the Retracement Swing Low happened.

 - Price launches a comeback hitting the 61.8 level, which aligns nicely with the previous Swing High.

 - Unfortunately it slips back to the 38.2 level where it runs into support

 - Price then rallies and hits the resistance wall at the 100% level.

 - A few days again price mounts yet another rally and runs into, you guessed it, another resistance barrier.